thanhtrungnguyen/plant-assistant/docs/deployment.md

    - Modify settings?
 No

 4. Save Project IDs and Add GitHub Secrets:
-  - Open `fastapi_backend/.vercel/project.json` and add the following to your GitHub repository secrets:
+  - Open `backend/.vercel/project.json` and add the following to your GitHub repository secrets:
     - `projectId` → `VERCEL_PROJECT_ID_BACKEND`
     - `orgId` → `VERCEL_ORG_ID` (Only in case you haven't added that before)

 5. Update requirements.txt file:
       ```bash
-      cd fastapi_backend
+      cd backend
       uv export > requirements.txt
       ```
   - Export a new requirements.txt file is required to vercel deploy when the uv.lock is modified.